Rpedigree/pedigreeTools/inst/examples/example3.md

 analyzed for comparing genome-assisted genetic evaluation methods ([Legarra et al. 2008](http://www.ncbi.nlm.nih.gov/pubmed/18757934)).

-The information in contained in 3 files:

-* mice_pedigree.txt: Pedigree information for the individuals.
-* Obesity.txt: Obesity related traits for mice (e.g. BMI) and additional information about body weight, season month, day, etc.
-* cage.txt: informmation related cages where individuals were grown.
+The information in contained in the file mice.RData (see the object mice), and contains pedigree information, Obesity related traits (e.g. BMI) and additional information about body weight, season, month, day, etc. It also contains information related to the cages where individuals were grown.

 ```R